CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

-### H, CH, and WH
+### H: CH and WH

-Much disagreement among authors.
-(Cricket)

-See S for more about SH, SR, SCH.
+Most letters combine with H in "interesting" ways.
+CH, WH, and combinations starting with H, are here.
+Other combinations are under the starting letter.
+Of special note: SH, SCH, SR, P, PH, PTH, and TH.

 <table tabindex="0">
   <thead>
     <caption>
-      Compare H Joins by Different Writers
+      Compare H, CH, WH by Different Writers
     </caption>
   </thead>
   <tbody>